kubeflow/training-operator/README.md

 #### TensorBoard on Azure

-On Azure you can store your event files on an azure file and use volumes to make them available to TensorBoard.
+On Azure you can store your event files on an Azure Files and use volumes to make them available to TensorBoard.

 ```